 What is a Landing Page?

-This article will dive into the nitty gritty of defining a landing page, with real-world landing page examples, a few landing page design best practices, and a complete answer for the question, “What is a landing page?”
+This article will dive into the nitty gritty of "what is a landing page," with real-world landing page examples, a few best practices, and a complete answer for the question, “What is a landing page?”

 What is a Landing Page?